bitquery/streaming-data-platform-docs/docs/cloud/kafka-streams.md

        - **Logging**: Logs the message's partition, offset, and content to the console.
 5. **Error Handling**: Errors during message processing are caught and logged.

----

-## Security Considerations

-- **SSL Certificates**: Ensure that the SSL certificates are kept secure.
-The private key, especially, should not be exposed.
-- **Certificate Validation**: In the example, `rejectUnauthorized: false` disables server certificate validation, which is not recommended for production environments.
-For secure deployments, ensure that server certificates are properly validated.

----

-## Configuring the Kafka Consumer

-You can customize the consumer by changing the following parameters:

-- **Topic**: Modify the `topic` variable to subscribe to a different Kafka topic.
-- **Max Messages**: Change the `maxMessages` variable to control how many messages are saved to the log file.
-- **Auto-Commit**: The script currently has `autoCommit: false`, meaning offsets are not automatically committed after message processing.

----

-## Further Customization

-### Error Handling

-Improve error handling logic for Kafka consumer connection and message processing.

-### Message Filtering

-Implement logic to filter messages based on content or metadata (e.g., filtering by `partition` or `offset`).